A Guide To The Methods, Benefits & Problems of The Interpretation of Data

 - Remedy: attempt to eliminate the variable you believe to be causing the phenomenon.

-2) Confirmation bias: our second data interpretation problem occurs when you have a theory or hypothesis in mind but are intent on only discovering data patterns that provide support to it while rejecting those that do not.
+2) Confirmation bias: our second problem is data interpretation bias.
+It occurs when you have a theory or hypothesis in mind but are intent on only discovering data patterns that provide support to it while rejecting those that do not.

 - Remedy: as this pitfall is often based on subjective desires, one remedy would be to analyze data with a team of objective individuals.
 If this is not possible, another solution is to resist the urge to make a conclusion before data exploration has been completed.
 Remember to always try to disprove a hypothesis, not prove it.